Roberto Firmino at risk of losing his place in Liverpool front three, says Jamie Carragher

 "I'm actually going back to last season, when Liverpool won the league.
 I was a little bit worried then and I was thinking, 'Can he turn it around this season?'"

-Firmino's numbers for possessions won in the final third have dropped dramatically this season, from 1.11 per 90 minutes to 0.42 per 90 minutes.
+Firmino's numbers for possessions won in the final third have dropped dramatically in recent months, from 1.11 per 90 minutes to 0.42 per 90 minutes.

 "He was the best in the league at it, but it's a massive drop off, over 50 per cent from last season," said Carragher.